mrudula-gudipudi/us-unemployment-forecasting-ml/README.md

 📌 Summary
 This project focused on forecasting U.S. unemployment rates using a combination of time-series models and deep learning approaches.
 By analyzing historical economic indicators, the models provided improved predictive accuracy that can support better policy decisions, financial planning, and labor market analysis.

+⚠️ Note: Only publicly available datasets (e.g., U.S. Bureau of Labor Statistics, FRED) were used for this project.
+No proprietary or sensitive data is included.

 🎯 Objectives